 Where to watch Re:Zero Memory Snow?

 Usually, once the DVD/Blu-Ray is released you can find it online.

-It’s also unclear when Netflix, Crunchyroll, Amazon Prime or your favorite anime streaming platform will start streaming Memory Snow.
+It’s unclear when Netflix, Crunchyroll, Amazon Prime or your favorite anime streaming platform will start streaming Memory Snow.

 In other words, we’ll need to wait 🙁